Monster stocks are those wonderful beasts that make you look like a genius trader.

 “Buy the best, forget the rest.”

 How to Find a Monster Stock

 - Review the IBD 50 each week for the best stocks in the market.
-The list is in the Monday edition of Investor’s Business Daily and available by subscription to www.Investors.com.
+The list is available with a digital subscription to it on www.Investors.com.

 - Look for higher priced stocks, with a minimum above $20.
 The best are often times the most expensive before splitting: $200, $300, $500 and up.